ipleiria-robotics/indoor_positioning_uwb/README.md

 This repository describes the development and testing of an indoor positioning system based on UWB.

-For this work, the **MDEK1001 Development-kit**, containing 12 DWM1001 modules/development boards, were acquired.
-Considering the limitations that the original firmware that comes with all the devices, it was necessary to developed our own firmware version.
-We adapted the simple version from the Decawave's “Getting Started” repository and using the **SEGGER embedded Studio for ARM 5.70a** we developed our [own firmware version](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/firmware/).
-We developed two versions, one for the devices working as anchors and the other for the devices working as tag.
+For this work, the **MDEK1001 Development-kit**, containing 12 DWM1001 modules/development boards, was acquired.
+Considering the limitations of the original firmware included with the devices, we adapted the firmware from the Decawave's “Getting Started” repository and, using the **SEGGER embedded Studio for ARM 5.70a**, we developed our [own firmware](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/firmware/).
+We developed two versions, one for the devices working as anchors and another for the device working as tag.

-At the same time, [we developed Python 3 scripts](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software#-indoor-localization-system---uwb---software-folder) to communicate with the localization device to store and post-analysing the resultant data.
-Using this scripts, it is possible to analyse the different test elaborated.
+At the same time, [we developed Python 3 scripts](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software#-indoor-localization-system---uwb---software-folder) to communicate with the localization device, to store and perform post-analysis of the resulting data.
+Using these scripts, it is possible to analyse the different elaborated tests.

-To obtain the ground-truth position values, we used a theodolite, so it is possible to obtain the positioning of error.
+To obtain the ground-truth position values, we used a theodolite, allowing us to obtain the position estimatio error.

 ***